4/15/2025

 Chairman and CEO

-Thank you Eva.
-In final here, I'm very excited about our outlook for this year which we expect to achieve record revenue, record adjusted EBITDA, record net income and record free cash flow.
-First of all, I want to reiterate that our 2025 guidance for revenue of $1.4 to $1.45 billion and $1.5 billion.
-This guidance does not include any NNF acquisitions and we have a tremendous pipeline of potential acquisitions that could significantly boost guidance upwards.
-In addition, we have not included any amounts from the $24.5 million in delayed earnings on CRH until the claims affected are collected or there is formal agreement with Change Healthcare.
-Our guidance also includes fully consolidated financial statements from HealWell as we noted.
-We're also very excited with the potential IPO of WellStar.
-We're expecting WellStar to reach $100 million in annual revenues by 2026.
-WellStar will continue to be a guiding light in the delivery of technology solutions to healthcare providers.
-Despite the challenging economic and backdrop of the geopolitical stability of tariff, we remain committed to the sale processes of our U.S. digital assets.
-These businesses continue to be desirable given their historical growth rates and they both reflect the future of healthcare as telemedicine businesses.
-Divestment of these assets will allow us to redeploy the capital in attractive ways as we discussed.
-Our Canadian business including Canadian Clinics and WellStar is outperforming and we have many tailwinds in the Canadian healthcare market driving and supporting the business including the strong bi-Canadian sentiment that we talked about.
-And as I noted earlier we're expecting WellCandidate's adjusted EBITDA to grow by at least 25 percent in 2025.
-Our longer term view of the Canadian market remains bullish again as I noted with our two-year goal of achieving $800 million in revenue and $100 million in inclusive acquisitions just in Canada.
-And in addition our WellStar as a technology leader in Canada we believe its growth will only accelerate with a future IPO.
-So in summary we're very pleased with the strengthening fundamentals of our business and look forward to delivering strong results in 2025 and beyond.
-Well's growth engine has never been stronger.
+You know, in final here, I'm very excited about our outlook for this year, which we expect to achieve record revenue, record adjusted EBITDA, record net income, and record free cash flow.
+First of all, I want to reiterate that our 2025 guidance for revenue of $1.4 to $1.45 billion and adjusted EBITDA of $190 to $210 million.
+This guidance does not include any unannounced acquisitions, and we have a tremendous pipeline of potential acquisitions that could significantly boost guidance upwards.
+In addition, we have not included any amounts from the $24.5 million in delayed earnings on CRH. until the claims affected are collected or there is formal agreement with Change Healthcare.
+Our guidance also includes fully consolidated financial statements from HealWell, as we noted.
+We're also very excited with the potential IPO of Wellstar.
+We're expecting Wellstar to reach 100 million in annual revenues by 2026.
+Wellstar will continue to be a guiding light in the delivery of technology solutions technology and solutions to healthcare providers.
+Despite the challenging economic and backdrop of the geopolitical instability of tariff, we remain committed to the sale processes of our U.S. digital assets.
+These businesses continue to be desirable given their historical growth rates, and they both reflect the future of healthcare as telemedicine businesses.
+Divestment of these assets will allow us to redeploy the capital in attractive ways, as we discussed.
+Our Canadian business, including Canadian Clinics and WellStar, is outperforming, and we have many tailwinds in the Canadian healthcare market driving and supporting the business, including the strong bi-Canadian sentiment that we talked about.
+And as I noted earlier, we're expecting WellCanada's adjusted EBITDA to grow by at least 25% in 2025.
+Our longer-term view of the Canadian market remains bullish, again, as I noted, with our to your goal of achieving $800 million in revenue and $100 million in adjusted EBITDA inclusive of acquisitions just in Canada.
+And in addition, our WealthStar, as a technology leader in Canada, we believe its growth will only accelerate with a future IPO.
+So in summary, we're very pleased with the strengthening fundamentals of our business and look forward to delivering strong results in 2025 and beyond.
+Wells' growth engine has never been stronger.
 Our organic growth is operating at its optimal level while we are executing on a very healthy M&A pipeline.
-We have a strong balance sheet in our well position to improve shareholder value.
+We have a strong balance sheet and are well positioned to improve shareholder value.
 We have a committed and disciplined team to ensure we can execute on our objectives.
-I'd also like to thank Well's senior management team and all our employees and contractors for their tremendous effort.
-And in particular I'd like to thank our team of healthcare practitioners and other frontline workers who continue to provide unbelievable patient care.
+I'd also like to thank Wells' senior management team and all our employees and contractors for their tremendous effort.
+And in particular, I'd like to thank our team of healthcare practitioners and other frontline workers who continue to provide unbelievable patient care.
 They remind us every day why we're here and we're here to support them.
 I also want to thank you all for joining us on this call and thank our shareholders and investors for their continued support.
 The capital markets have been very supportive of our vision and have provided us with the funding needed to pursue our goals.
-Finally on behalf of the management team we sincerely apologize for the lateness of today's report.
-In my 27 years as a public company CEO this was the first and only time I personally or we as a company have experienced anything like this and I am extremely sure it will never happen again.
+Finally, On behalf of the management team, we sincerely apologize for the lateness of today's report.
+In my 27 years as a public company CEO, this was the first and only time I personally or we as a company have experienced anything like this.
+And I am extremely sure it will never happen again.
 And we very much appreciate your patience with us.
 We are accountable to you and we look forward to delivering for you.
-And with that we will now open the call to questions.
-Operator would please help us take questions.
+And with that, we will now open the call to questions.
+Operator, would you please help us take questions?

 speaker